Skip to content

 Once you have entered the directory, verify that your file is there by listing files again.

-Step 4: Execute the Python File in the Jupyter Terminal
+Step 4: Execute the Python File in Jupyter Terminal

 Now that you are in the right directory, you can run your Python script with the following command: